sekoyo/lightgrid/packages/react/README.md

-# Lightgrid
+# React Lightgrid

 Lightgrid is a headless datagrid with a focus on:

-- Performance (smoothly handles millions of cells)
+- Performance (the best performing React datagrid)
 - Lightweight (<25kb gzip with all plugins enabled.
-40-60x smaller than others with comparable featuresets)
+10-60x smaller than other datagrids with comparable featuresets)
 - Stateless, declarative, small, intuitive API
 - Unopinionated UI (render your own controls, filters etc)
 - Native rendering: each framework is fully responsible for rendering

-At the moment there is only one frontend: `@lightgrid/react`, but more will be added.

 ## Features